 - Place the pan into the freezer in a level place and let the gnocchi cool until it is solid.
 The process can take up to 3 hours.

-- After that, assemble the frozen gnocchi before placing them in resealable bags and air-tight containers.
-Then, store them for 4 to 6 weeks.
+- Place them in resealable bags and air-tight containers then store for 4 to 6 weeks.

 How To Freeze Cooked Gnocchi